hassio-addons/repository-updater/README.md

 date.
 Be sure to check some of the add-ons out as well to learn more about the whole setup.

-## Why do this all?
+## Why do this all

-Let me start by saying, there is nothing with the documented way of setting up a Hass.io add-ons repository.
+Let me start by saying, there is nothing wrong with the documented way of setting up a Hass.io add-ons repository.
 If you are just starting out developing add-ons, please use the official documented way.
 You can always decide to change your workflow.